Safety pharmacology investigates potential undesirable effects of drugs on physiological functions, to predict safety before bringing to market.

 These include but are not limited to ECG, non-invasive blood pressure (i.e. tail cuff), respiratory endpoints (see below), temperature (i.e. skin or rectal), and activity from conscious subjects.

-Invasive measurements such as arterial and/or left ventricular blood pressure, core body temperature or EEG, easyTEL+ implants are synchronized with physiological parameters from emkaPACK4G.
+Invasive measurements such as arterial and/or left ventricular blood pressure, core body temperature or EEG are available as well, using easyTEL+ implants that are synchronized with emkaPACK4G.

 *Replacement, Reduction, Refinement